The barcode scanner myth

 Dedicated scanners still make sense in specific situations:

 But if you're a small business scanning items as they arrive or leave, your phone handles it perfectly.
+Retailers and small warehouses especially benefit from phone-based scanning.

 How to get started with phone scanning